-Applicants to the Post-Doctoral Residency Training Program must:

-- 1. Have an O.D. degree from an accredited school or college of optometry by the start of the residency program. - Apply thought the Optometry Residency Match (ORMatch) service at natmatch.com/ormatch/index.html by January 31st. - 3.
-Submit the following documents directly to the residency supervisor - The MCO supplemental residency application - Current Curriculum Vitae - National Board of Examiners in Optometry exam scores - Optometric education transcripts - Three letters of recommendation from faculty closely associated with the applicant's clinical experience - A letter of intent that discusses the applicant's reasons for selecting the specific residency program - Participate in an interview to be scheduled after submission of application materials and conducted no later than the third week of February. - 5.
+- Applicants to the Post-Doctoral Residency Training Program must: 1.
+O.D. degree attained from a school or college of optometry accredited by the Accreditation Council on Optometric Education. - 2.
+Apply thought the Optometry Residency Match (ORMatch) service at natmatch.com/ormatch/index.html by January 31st. - 3.
+Submit the following documents directly to the residency supervisor - The MCO supplemental residency application - Current Curriculum Vitae - National Board of Examiners in Optometry exam scores - Optometric education transcripts - Three letters of recommendation from faculty closely associated with the applicant's clinical experience - A letter of intent that discusses the applicant's reasons for selecting the specific residency program - 4.
+Participate in an interview to be scheduled after submission of application materials and conducted no later than the third week of Feb- - 5.
 Submit the "Applicant's Ranking of Programs" to ORMatch by the deadline posted on the ORMatch webpage.